space-physics/passive-fm-utils/README.rst

 Getting the Data
 ================
 You will need ``wget``.
-This is built-in to every Linux system, on Cgywin under Windows, and via HomeBrew or MacPorts on Mac.
+This is built-in to every Linux system, on Cygwin under Windows, and via HomeBrew or MacPorts on Mac.

 Example Download Commands
 -------------------------